Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample1_HelloWorldPipeline.md

 ## Create pipeline client

-To interact with Azure Synapse's Pipelines, you need to instantiate a `PipelineClient`.
-It requires an endpoint URL and a TokenCredential.
+To interact with the Azure Synapse Pipelines, you need to instantiate a `PipelineClient`.
+It requires an endpoint URL and a `TokenCredential`.

 ```C# Snippet:CreatePipelineClientPrep
 // Replace the string below with your actual endpoint url.